St. Gregory the Great Catholic Academy Device Policy

 - Repaired Chromebooks will end up with the original factory image as first received.
 It is important that students keep their school data synced to cloud drives so documents and class projects will not be lost.
 Personal information that cannot be replaced should be kept at home on an external storage device.

 - Parents will be charged for Chromebook damage that is a result of misuse or abusive handling.
-Parents will be billed for Lenovo parts and labor.
+Parents will be billed for parts and labor or replacement fee.

 Asus/Lenovo/HP warrants the Chromebook from defects in materials and workmanship for a period of one year.
 This warranty is only valid for the first 12 months from the date St. Gregory the Great Catholic Academy takes delivery of the Chromebook.
 This limited warranty covers normal use, mechanical breakdown, or faulty construction and will provide replacement parts necessary to repair or if necessary, replace the Chromebook.
 The warranty DOES NOT warrant against damage caused by misuse, abuse, or accidents.
 Please report all Chromebook problems to your homeroom teacher or technology supervisor immediately.